christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 Specifies the name of a secret to modify.
 This cmdlet constructs the fully qualified domain name (FQDN) of a secret based on the name that this parameter specifies, the name of the key vault, and your current environment.

-Specifies the name of a secret to modify.
-This cmdlet constructs the fully qualified domain name (FQDN) of a secret based on the name that this parameter specifies, the name of the key vault, and your current environment.

 ```yaml
 Type: String
 Parameter Sets: Default